koka-lang/libmprompt/README.md

 A 64-bit C/C++ library that aims to implement robust and efficient multi-prompt delimited control.

-The implementation is based on _in-place_ growable light-weight stacklets (called `gstack`s) which use virtual memory to enable growing the stacklet (up to 8MiB) but start out using just 4KiB of committed memory.
-This means that this library is only available for 64-bit systems (currently Windows, Linux, macOS, and various BSD's) as smaller systems do not have enough virtual address space.
+The implementation is based on _in-place_ growable light-weight gstacks (called `gstack`s) which use virtual memory to enable growing the gstack (up to 8MiB) but start out using just 4KiB of committed memory.
+The library is only available for 64-bit systems (currently Windows, Linux, macOS, and various BSD's) as smaller systems do not have enough virtual address space.

 There are two libraries provided:

-- `libmprompt`: the primitive library that provides a minimal interface for multi-prompt control.
+- `libmprompt`: the primitive library that provides multi-prompt control.
 This has well-defined semantics and is the minimal control abstraction that can be typed with simple types.
-  `libmpromptx` is the C++ compiled variant that integrates exception handling where exceptions are propagated correctly through the stacklets.
+  `libmpromptx` is the C++ compiled variant that integrates exception handling where exceptions are propagated correctly through the gstacks.

 - `libmphandler`: a small example library that uses `libmprompt` to implement efficient algebraic effect handlers in C (with a similar interface as [libhandler]).

-Particular aspects:
+Particular aspects:n

 - The goal is to be fully compatible with C/C++ semantics and to be able to link to this library and use the multi-prompt abstraction _as is_ without special considerations for signals, stack addresses, unwinding etc.
-  In particular, this library has _address stability_: using the in-place growable gstacks (through virtual memory), these stacks are never moved, which ensures addresses to the stack are always valid (in their lexical scope).
-There is also no special function prologue/epilogue needed as with [split stacks][split].
+  In particular, this library has _address stability_: using the in-place growable gstacks (through virtual memory), these stacks are never moved, which ensures addresses to the stack are always valid (in their lexical scope) -- to the C program it still looks as if there is just one large stack.
+There is also no special function prologue/epilogue needed as with [split stacks][split] for example.

 - The multi-prompt abstraction has a precise [semantics] and is well-typed.
-This also means there is always just one logical active stack (as a chain of gstacks).
-This allows exceptions to propagate naturally and also provides natural [backtraces] for any resumed prompt.
+  Moreover, it guarantees there is always just one logical active stack (as a chain of gstacks) which allows exceptions to propagate naturally and also provides natural [backtraces] for any resumed prompt.

-- A drawback of this approach is that it requires 64-bit systems in order to have enough virtual address space.
+- A drawback of our implementation is that it requires 64-bit systems in order to have enough virtual address space.
 Moreover, at miminum 4KiB of memory is committed per (active) prompt.
 On systems without "overcommit" we use internal _gpools_ to still be able to commit stack space on-demand using a special signal handler.